Roadmap & Features

 A lot of work has already gone into flight reliability, map view behavior, and the kinds of errors that can ruin an otherwise normal mission.

-• Map view and camera behavior have been cleaned up in a lot of frustrating edge cases.
+• Map view and camera behavior have been cleaned up in a lot of frustrating edge cases, including new KSP1-style orbital camera behavior.

 User interface improvements